Alestrix/minimal-containers/opensshd/README.md

 In its default run mode, `minimal-opensshd` only allows a user `user` to start an sftp session and authenticate via ssh key.
 The corresponding `authorized_keys` file with the public key needs to be mounted into to container at `/etc/ssh/authorized_keys/user` and the server will listen on TCP port 2222.
-Connections will be chrooted to the user's home directory `/home/user` and there's a directory `/home/user/data` that is writable for the user (you should mount whatever you want accessible within the user's home).
+Connections will be chrooted to the user's home directory `/home/user` - you should mount whatever you want to make accessible there.

 If you want to allow a user sftp read-only access to `/mydata`, you can run